Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 - Against the spread, UConn is 5-5-0 this season.

-- The Huskies have covered the spread twice this year when underdogs by 32.5 points or more (in three chances).
+- The Huskies have been underdogs by 32.5 points or more three times this season and have covered the spread twice.

-- UConn's games this season have gone over the point total five times in 10 opportunities (50%).
+- UConn has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).

 - UConn is 4-0 against the spread and 1-4 overall when the team puts up more than 20.1 points.